-Each spring, Arkansas Valley Electric Cooperative selects two high school juniors to attend this tour during the month of June.
-The winners are selected through an essay/video contest.
-Applicants must be high school juniors and members of Arkansas Valley Electric Cooperative.
+Each spring, AVECC selects two high school juniors to attend Washington Youth Tour.
+The winners are chosen through an interview process.
+Applicants must be high school juniors whose parents or guardians are AVECC members.

-Why do we do this?
-The answer is simple.
-The Electric Cooperatives of Arkansas are committed to their members and to the communities they serve.
-Through the Youth Tour, we are helping Arkansas’ youth learn more about the workings of their nation’s government and the electric cooperatives, as well as develop leadership skills.
+Through the Youth Tour, Arkansas’ youth learn more about the workings of their nation’s government and electric cooperatives while simultaneously developing leadership skills.

 For more information, contact Member Services at (800) 468-2176.